suny-downstate-medical-center/S1_netpyne/README.md

 ## Description
 This code reproduces the simulations for the following paper:

 Fernando da Silva Borges,  Joao V.S.
-Moreira,  Lavinia M. Takarabe,  William W. Lytton,  Salvador Dura-Bernal. **Large-scale biophysically detailed model of somatosensory thalamocortical circuits in NetPyNE**. https://doi.org/10.1101/2022.02.03.479029
+Moreira,  Lavinia M. Takarabe,  William W. Lytton,  Salvador Dura-Bernal. **Large-scale biophysically detailed model of somatosensory thalamocortical circuits in NetPyNE**.
+Frontiers in Neuroinformatics. https://doi.org/10.3389/fninf.2022.884245

 We have implemented this highly-detailed and complex model S1 model in NetPyNE, using the data available in the Neocortical Microcircuit Collaboration Portal.
 We also extended the model by adding thalamic circuits, including 6 distinct thalamic populations with intrathalamic, thalamocortical and corticothalamic connectivity derived from experimental data.
 Our work provides a widely accessible, data-driven and biophysically-detailed model of the somatosensory thalamocortical circuits that can be utilized as a community tool for researchers to study neural dynamics, function and disease.